 Whatever you use, make sure it's relevant to the text and includes narration.

-To add and upload images and videos in Synthesia, you can go to 'Images' or 'Background' and browse the selection or upload your own photo or video file.
+To add and upload images and videos in Synthesia, you can go to 'Media' and browse the selection or upload your own photo or video file.

 Some key points to consider